cnorick/curse-of-strahd-notes/Characters/Elizabeth Durst.md

 (CE Ghast)
 ## Playing Elizabeth Durst
-- She can speak unl
+- She can speak unlike the other Ghouls encountered so far

 ## History/Info
+- [[Gustav Durst]] cheated on her with the nursemaid
+- She started the cult looking for magic to make her young foreve

 ## What They Want